-The PEO Space Systems mission is to develop, acquire, integrate, produce, launch, test and provide operational support to reliable, affordable, flexible, effective and seamless space systems that support DoD and U.S. agencies to enable joint, coalition, combined and naval operations.
+PEO Space Systems acquires, develops, integrates, tests, launches and provides operational support for reliable, affordable and effective space systems for Defense Department and U.S. agencies that enable naval, joint and coalition operations.
 PEO Space Systems coordinates all Department of the Navy space research, development and acquisition activities.

 Headquartered in San Diego, the Navy’s Program Executive Office for Space Systems is an Echelon II acquisition organization chartered by the Secretary of the Navy as the sole executive agent to develop, deploy, sustain, provide engineering support and influence space-based capabilities for naval, joint and allied operations.
 This includes advanced UHF narrowband communication satellites and associated ground systems, intelligence, surveillance and reconnaissance systems, weather systems and space related science and technology efforts.
 PMW 146 reports to the Navy’s PEO Space Systems on the Navy’s MUOS and UHF Follow-On (UFO) programs.
 PEO Space Systems reports directly to the Assistant Secretary of the Navy for Research, Development and Acquisition.